Complaints Against a Certificant, Applicant or Non-Certificant

 A. Form of Complaints

-1. Complaints may be transmitted in any manner by any individual or entity, but must be in writing directed to the Director of Certification, and signed by the complaining party.
+1. Complaints may be transmitted in any manner by any individual or entity, but must be in writing directed to the Assistant Director, Certification Services, and signed by the complaining party.
 Inquiries or submissions other than Complaints, and complaints that do not meet the requirements of this paragraph, may be reviewed and handled by ANCC at its discretion.

 2. The Complaint must specify the reason why the Complainant believes that action should be taken.